 Whether they’re collaborating onscreen or off, Aaron Sorkin and Jessica Chastain are a whole lot of fun together.
-Onscreen, they’re offering the Toronto Film Festival hit Molly’s Game, which represents Sorkin’s directorial debut after a career writing acclaimed projects like The Social Network, A Few Good Men, and The West Wing.
+Onscreen, they’re offering the hit Molly’s Game, which represents Sorkin’s directorial debut after a career writing acclaimed projects like The Social Network, A Few Good Men, and The West Wing.
 In the fact-based film, Chastain stars as Molly Bloom, who ran exclusive, high-stakes poker games with some of the wealthiest and most famous men in America.
 She’s savvy, competitive, and a hell of a talker: When Molly butts heads with the straight-arrow lawyer (Idris Elba) hired to represent her, it’s a mano-a-monologue clash of the titans, and Sorkin and Chastain are clearly thrilled to bring this real-life character to the screen.

-When Vulture caught up with the two of them this week at the Toronto Film Festival, their interplay was just as delightful as a scene Sorkin might have scripted.
+When Vulture caught up with the two of them at the Toronto Film Festival, their interplay was just as delightful as a scene Sorkin might have scripted.
 They admire and tease each other, often in the same sentence, and Sorkin and Chastain had a whole lot to say about how the film came together, why this is a female character worth touting, and portrayals of women onscreen.
 First, though, there was a little small talk, and a clarification Sorkin was keen to solicit: What’s so funny about him going to one of Hollywood’s most notorious nightclubs?

 Jessica, I know that you like to go see other movies when you come to film festivals.
 Did you have the chance to see anything yesterday?

 Jessica Chastain: No, I was doing a little X-Men.